matthieuSolente/email-darkmode/README.md

 <![endif]-->
 ```

+Here I realised that we can get same result simply using : mso-shading:transparent in the inline style, which saves CSS code!

 For more information on this read Nicole Merlin article on [How to Fix Common Problems With Buttons in Dark Mode](https://webdesign.tutsplus.com/articles/fixing-problems-with-buttons-in-dark-mode-email-design--cms-39411)

 ### Using mso-properties